dagster-io/dagster/docs/docs-beta/docs/tutorial/06-automating-your-pipeline.md

 ## 2. Scheduled Jobs

-CRON based schedules are a common use case in data orchestration.
-In this scenario, we need a job to update the source files on a weekly basis.
-Since we already defined the performance assets to materialize when the upstream data is updated the entire pipeline will refresh.
+CRON based schedules are common in data orchestration.
+For our pipeline, assume updated csv's get dropped into a file location every week at a specified time by an external process.
+We want to have a job that runs the pipeline and materialize the asset.
+Since we already defined the performance assets to materialize using the eager condition, When the upstream data is updated the entire pipeline will refresh.

 Copy the following code underneath the `product performance` asset: